AzzamSyakir/go-micro-services/README.md

 # Go Micro-Services

-template boilerplate for go project using micro-services architecture
+POS-API develop using micro-services architecture patten
 # micro-services

 ## What are microservices?